Baseload Renewables in 2 Years Time

 Compressed Air Energy Storage as a Key Solution to Reaching Baseload Renewable Energy

 Compressed air energy storage (CAES) technology is transforming the landscape around baseload energy.
 The idea to use compressed air as a potential storage solution for power plants has been around for decades, but recent advances in technology have made this idea possible for many power plants.

 The logic behind compressed air renewable energy storage is simple: excess clean energy powers an air compressor to store compressed air in the appropriate CAES system, which can then be deployed on demand to power a turbine.
 The heat from the air can also help accelerate the turbine process.

-Above-Ground CAES Technology Transforming the Industry
+Above-Ground CAES (Compressed Air Energy Storage) Technology is Transforming the Industry

 Additionally, the FastLight Storage Engine lasts up to 30 years, reducing turnover and O&M costs.

 The FastLight CAES system can be implemented into an existing combined-cycle power plant in just under two years, allowing plants to achieve renewable baseload power once fully installed.